tenad808/yaya_webhook/README.md

 # YaYa Wallet Webhook Integration
+## 📋 Project Overview

-A Django-based webhook endpoint for processing YaYa Wallet transaction notifications with robust security features including signature verification, replay attack prevention, and timestamp validation.
+This solution implements a secure webhook endpoint for processing YaYa Wallet transaction notifications, following the guidelines provided in the YaYa Wallet documentation.
+The implementation is built using Django and Python, featuring robust security measures including HMAC signature verification, replay attack protection, and comprehensive error handling.

-## 🚀 Features
+## 🚀 Features and Solution Works as Expected

 - **Secure Webhook Processing**: HMAC-SHA256 signature verification and verifies YAYA-SIGNATURE header for security
 - **Replay Attack Protection**: Timestamp tolerance checking and duplicate transaction detection